-My husband and I are celebrating our sixth wedding anniversary this month, and eight years together.
-Although eight years is a drop in the bucket to the marriages of 20, 30, and 50+ years, we’ve managed to experience lots of highs and lows, including a rough patch or two.
+My husband and I are celebrating our eleventh wedding anniversary this month, and thirteen years together.
+Although eleven years is a drop in the bucket to the marriages of 20, 30, and 50+ years, we’ve managed to experience lots of highs and lows, including a rough patch or two.

 A Rough Patch Can Destroy or Strengthen Your Marriage